-This plan will inventory what is available for outdoor recreational activities within Green Lake County, and from this information, to project and recommend what is needed.
-It is a review and update of the plan done in 1998
+This plan will inventory what is available for outdoor recreational activities within Green Lake County, and from this information, to project and recommend what is still needed.
+It is a review and update of the plan done in 2009.

-Outdoor recreational facilities provide a wide range of activities, including hunting, fishing, hiking, athletic events, camping, boating, swimming, picnicking, and ice fishing.
-With more leisure time and more people, the interest and needs of outdoor recreation become of increasing importance.
+Outdoor recreational facilities and resources provide a wide range of activities, including hunting, fishing, hiking, cycling, athletic events, camping, boating, swimming, picnicking, and ice fishing.
+With more leisure time and more people, the interest and needs of outdoor recreation become increasingly important.
 The primary purpose would be to recommend and eventually implement a program of acquisition and development that will fulfill the needs of the present, as well as the future.
 It is necessary to consider the needs of the tourist and the local citizens.